winks/multiplex/README.md

 # multiplex

-This is my little soup.io clone.
+This is my little tumblelog.

-Thanks for hosting me, but I never really used the social features, I just noticed the downtimes.
+(or soup.io clone, if you like - thanks for hosting me, but I never really used the social features, I just noticed the downtimes.)

 ## Prerequisites